Spacewalkers Wrap Up Battery Work and Camera Installations

-Category: Space Hits: 1The seven-member Expedition 64 crew poses for a portrait inside the space station’s Kibo laboratory module.
+Category: Space Hits: 4The seven-member Expedition 64 crew poses for a portrait inside the space station’s Kibo laboratory module.

 NASA astronauts Mike Hopkins and Victor Glover concluded their spacewalk at 1:16 p.m.
 EST, after 5 hours and 20 minutes.
 In the second spacewalk of the year, the two NASA astronauts completed work to replace batteries that provide power for the station’s solar arrays and upgrade several of the station’s external cameras.
 The duo finished their planned tasks ahead of schedule and also complete several get-ahead tasks in preparation for future spacewalks.